Managing the Plan and NDIS funding

 NDIS Plans are managed through the online NDIS portal 'myplace' which can be accessed through your mygov account.
 Click on the portal user guide for more information.

-The NDIS have put together some information around how to self-manage NDIS funding here.
-You can also download an NDIS Guide to self-management, which can support you in deciding whether this is the right path for you.
+The NDIS have put together some information around how to self-manage NDIS funding here, which can support you in deciding whether this is the right path for you.

 There are five ways the NDIS Plan can be managed:

 1. Self-managing the funds

 You (the nominee) or the person you care for, manages the plan and pays for the supports.
 The NDIS will transfer the money into a chosen bank account and the participant or nominee will pay service staff or organisations directly.
 This option means you can choose to engage supports from service providers who are both registered and not registered with the NDIS.

 You can view an NDIS video about self managing here.

 Managing NDIS funds involves:

 - Finding and organising supports

 - Deciding when and how the supports are provided, in accordance with the plan